vivibui/tenmo-app/README.md

-# Module 2 Capstone - TEnmo

-Congratulations—you've landed a job with TEnmo, whose product is an online payment service for transferring "TE bucks" between friends.
-However, they don't have a product yet.
-Parts of the project have been started, you have been tasked with completing the remaining features using the partial RESTful API server and command-line application given.

-**Review Franks Comments for the Module 2 Capstone document**

-**The required use case code for the client side has already been completed.
-There is nothing for your do in it.**

-**You will be working on the server side only implementing the data access and server side APIs**

-**Use Postman to test your server side code**

-**You may run the client to test your server side code ***AFTER*** you have verified it is correct using Postman**
+TEnmo

-## Use cases
+## User Stories

-### Required use cases

-You should attempt to complete all of the following required use cases.

-1. **[COMPLETE]** As a user of the system, I need to be able to register myself with a username and password.
+1. As a user of the system, I need to be able to register myself with a username and password.
    1. A new registered user starts with an initial balance of 1,000 TE Bucks.
    2. The ability to register has been provided in your starter code.
-2. **[COMPLETE]** As a user of the system, I need to be able to log in using my registered username & password.
+2. As a user of the system, I need to be able to log in using my registered username & password.
    1. Logging in returns an Authentication Token.
 I need to include this token with all my subsequent interactions with the system outside of registering and logging in.
    2. The ability to log in has been provided in your starter code.
 3. As an authenticated user of the system, I need to be able to see my Account Balance.